stackrox/stackrox/scanner/decisions/0001-scannerv4-apis.md

 Using gRPC exclusively increases complexity for load balancing ScannerV4 for horizontal scalability.
 Additional steps will be necessary to achieve this, including service-mesh tooling or client-side load-balancing, which are not available out of the box and require additional work.

 The client-managed `hash_id` approach for identifying manifests may lead to duplicated index reports for locators pointing to the same resource.
 While this simplifies the API to support future resource types (orchestrator, nodes), it may lead to client misuse.

+The use of a version prefix in the `hash_id` opens the door to gracefully modify the ID format without breaking existing IDs, allowing Scanner to parse them, if needed.

 Always re-indexing upon `Indexer/CreateIndex` calls is sub-optimal.
 There are [interfaces in ClairCore's Indexer`](https://github.com/quay/clair/blob/8174e950186c03bee10a9174643bca0f173710c2/indexer/service.go#L47) that allows check to not trigger re-indexing.
 This could potentially be leveraged by ScannerV4 to optimize re-indexing, a transparent change for customers.